 Don’t play hard to get

 This is a simple one.
-If you want to get a man to talk to you, don’t make it complicated.
+Don’t make it complicated if you want to get a man to talk to you.
 You’re either into them, or you’re not.
 Don’t play complex games: it confuses and frustrates them, and they will start to unnecessarily question everything you say or do.

 It’s important to let them know you want to spend time with them.
 Be transparent about how you feel and genuine in how you express yourself.
 Ask them to do the same.
-This creates stronger connections over time because you’re able to build trust in one another.
+This creates stronger connections over time because you can build trust in one another.

 Take It Deeper

 Small talk has its place, but your relationship won’t progress if you never get past this.
-If you’re not someone who easily has deeper conversations off-the-cuff, then once again, preparation is vital!
+If you’re not someone who easily gets deeper conversations off-the-cuff, then preparation is vital!

 Don’t ask what he does for a living.
 Instead, ask what he feels passionate about.
 Ask questions that require them to tell a story – what is the best meal he’s ever had?
 It may lead to a quirky retelling of his trip to Morocco.